keikoproj/lifecycle-manager/README.md

 kubectl apply -f https://raw.githubusercontent.com/keikoproj/lifecycle-manager/master/examples/lifecycle-manager.yaml
 ```

-Modifications may be needed if you used a different queue name than above
+Modifications may be needed if you used a different queue name than mentioned above

 3. Kill an instance in your scaling group and watch it getting drained: